rfayat/sensors_IMU_head_tilt_rodents/README.md

 ```bibtex
 Bibtex reference, to be done upon publication
 ```

+If you find a bug or want me to add code for an additional specific pipeline presented in the paper, feel free to open an issue on github, I'll do my best to process your request in a reasonable amount of time.

 ## Installation
 Download the repository using git and change your working directory to  the resulting folder as follows :
 ```bash